----C.S.
-Lewis’s THE DISCARDED IMAGE: An Introduction to Medieval and Renaissance Literature (Cambridge, 1964) is about what Lewis calls the Medieval Model: the particular shape of the medieval mind, its intellectual background and assumptions, the world view of a period in some ways more foreign to us than the Classical world.
-It’s sympathetic, absorbing, informative and handsomely written—a fine preparation for the plunge into reading the period’s literature.
-“I have made no serious effort to hide the fact that the old Model delights me as I believe it delighted our ancestors,” Lewis writes, and his delight is right on the page.
+C.S.
+Lewis’s The Discarded Image: An Introduction to Medieval and Renaissance Literature (Cambridge, 1964) is about what Lewis calls the Medieval Model: the particular shape of the medieval mind, its intellectual background and assumptions, the world view of a period in some ways more foreign to us than the classical world.
+It’s sympathetic, absorbing, informative, and handsomely written—a fine preparation for a plunge into reading the period’s literature.
+“I have made no serious effort to hide the fact that the old Model delights me as I believe it delighted our ancestors,” Lewis writes, and his delight is right there on the page.